jsdu/EtherscanClient/README.md

 The following calls are part of Etherscan's [Account Module](https://etherscan.io/apis#accounts)

-### Get Ether Balance for the initial account's address
+### Get Ether Balance
+Up to a maxium of 20 accounts in a single batch.
+Calling without any parameters will use get the balance of the default `accountAddress`.
+`addresses`: An optional array of addresses, defaults to `nil`.

 ```swift
 client.getBalance() { result in